denizsoysal/ARCS/admin/notes/Project Description.md

 ## Actions
 1. Start task: Erasing process starts with a given cue, e.g. the whiteboard is rolled into the robots range.
 2. Orientation of whiteboard: Grab the board with both arms and bring it to a position in which the area to be erased is reachable, two arms are necessary to be able to rotate the board more easily and move it sideways in a controllable way.
-3. Keep holding the board with one arm, grab the eraser with the other and start erasing.
+3. Erasing: Keep holding the board with one arm, grab the eraser with the other and start erasing.
 This behaviour is inspired by how a human would erase a whiteboard on wheels to prevent it rolling away.
 4. If other parts of the whiteboard have writing on it which is not reachable after this, grab the board again and move it over to erase the other parts.
 Repeat untill whiteboard is clean.
 5. (stretch goal: If one side of the whiteboard is clean, rotate the board to clean the other side)